elliotlarson/dev-notes/command-line-notes.md

 * `ctrl - u` = kill text from the cursor location to the beginning of the line
 * `ctrl - t` = sends a SIGINFO to the currently running command, giving progress information

+## Edit the current line in your editor

+`ctrl-x, ctrl-e` will open the current line

 ## Re-execute a series of commands with `ctrl-o`

 Say you've executed: